 The fact is that remote teams are diverse, flexible and allow an agency to provide the kind of 24/5 service clients are coming to expect.
 But there is no doubt that a lot can get lost across the miles, especially when it comes to content creation and distribution if you do not have a solid system in place.

 GatherContent was designed to be that system for content.
-It’s not perfect – we wish, for example, that social media integrations were involved as well, as any social content has to be in line with the rest of your messaging as closely as possible to be successful – but perhaps that will come, down the line.
+It’s not perfect – we wish, for example, that social media integration were involved as well, as any social content has to be in line with the rest of your message as closely as possible to be successful – but perhaps that will come, down the line.

 GatherContent starts you off with a 30-day free trial, but has a variety of pricing packages available:

 No package limits the number of users you can onboard, which is great as there’s usually a lot of people involved in a complex content creation strategy.
 Projects are limited, but you can customize your package if needed.
 However, we suggest trying that 30-day trial to find out if this is right the solution for you and your content creation team before you do anything else.